-- Monitor the cultural and linguistic needs of members. - Review reports related to provision of cultural and linguistic services. - Ensure that language assistance services are provided at all points of contact. - Maintain and update cultural and linguistic services policies and procedures to be compliant with ongoing regulatory and contractual requirements. - Annually review Cultural and Linguistic Services program description and work plan. - Review input from the Member Advisory Committee on cultural and linguistic services and consider how it may inform Alliance's programs, policies, and procedures. - Identify issues related to access to and provision of culturally and linguistically appropriate services and develops corrective actions to correct deficiencies found. - Review plan and delegate corrective action plans.
+- · Monitor the cultural and linguistic needs of members. - · Review reports related to provision of cultural and linguistic services. - Ensure that language assistance services are provided at all points of contact. - Maintain and update cultural and linguistic services policies and procedures to be compliant with ongoing regulatory and contractual requirements. - Annually review and update Cultural and Linguistic Services (CLS)'s program description and workplan.
+Quarterly monitor the CLS Workplan. - Review input from the Community Advisory Committee (CAC) on cultural and linguistic services and consider how it may inform Alliance's CLS programs, policies, and procedures. - Identify issues related to access and provision of culturally and linguistically appropriate services and develop corrective actions to correct deficiencies found. - Review plan and delegate corrective action plans related to CLS.

-The CLSC is composed of the following voting members:
+The CLSS is composed of the following members: